Neil Foster

 Neil Alan Foster (born 6 May 1962) is an English former professional cricketer, who played 29 Test matches and 48 One Day Internationals for England from 1983 to 1993.
 Domestically Foster played for Essex County Cricket Club from 1980 to 1993, earning his county cap in 1983.
 He was a fast bowler.
+He was a part of the English squad which finished as runners-up at the 1987 Cricket World Cup.

 Early life and First Class cricket

 Born 6 May 1962 at Colchester in Essex, Foster was educated at Philip Morant Comprehensive, Colchester.
 He played for Essex during their most successful period in their history.
 Supported by a star-studded team that included other England players such as Graham Gooch, Keith Fletcher, John Lever, Derek Pringle and later Nasser Hussain, Essex with Foster as their spearhead fast bowler won the County Championship on five occasions (1983, 1984, 1986, 1991 and 1992) during his time there.
 He took 97 first-class wickets at 21.24 in Essex's successful 1991 season, and in total took 908 first-class wickets.
 A useful tailend batter, he also made two first-class centuries.
 He also made his highest first-class score, 107 not out against Sussex, in 1991.